Maria1709/Anscombes/README.md

 ![4](https://user-images.githubusercontent.com/35726074/48149664-9cf39580-e2b4-11e8-8b58-525846f6551e.png)

 Visuals in data analysis is very effective and efficient in showing people quickly large ammounts of data.
-It can also give more insight into the data and allow for a solution and a new understanding more quickly. it works more effectively with large ammounts of data but is effective in all data sizes.
+It can also give more insight into the data and allow for a solution and a new understanding more quickly.
+It works more effectively with large ammounts of data but is effective in all data sizes.
 Plots should give a picture of the data and help show what exactly is happeneing, allows large amounts of data to be shown in an easily understood picture, must be coherent and serve a clear purpose.
 ![a1](https://user-images.githubusercontent.com/35726074/48302719-18915480-e4f8-11e8-917d-31d61f730976.png)